valderman/haste-compiler/README.md

 ---------------------------

 When writing programs you will probably want to use some native JavaScript in your program; bindings to native libraries, for instance.
-There are two ways of doing this.
-You can either use the GHC FFI as described in `doc/js-externals.txt`, or you can use the Fay-like `ffi` function:
+The preferred way of doing this is the `Haste.Foreign` module:

+    {-# LANGUAGE OverloadedStrings #-}
+    import Haste.Foreign

     addTwo :: Int -> Int -> IO Int
     addTwo = ffi "(function(x, y) {return x + y;})"